bigsk1/voice-chat-ai/README.md

 ## Features

-- Supports both OpenAI and Ollama language models.
+- **Supports both OpenAI and Ollama language models**: Choose the model that best fits your needs.
-- Provides text-to-speech synthesis using XTTS or OpenAI TTS.
+- **Provides text-to-speech synthesis using XTTS or OpenAI TTS**: Enjoy natural and expressive voices.
+- **No typing needed, just speak!**: Hands-free interaction makes conversations smooth and effortless.
-- Analyzes user mood and adjusts AI responses accordingly.
+- **Analyzes user mood and adjusts AI responses accordingly**: Get personalized responses based on your mood.
+- **You can, just by speaking, have the AI analyze your screen and chat about it**: Seamlessly integrate visual context into your conversations.
-- Easy configuration through environment variables.
+- **Easy configuration through environment variables**: Customize the application to suit your preferences with minimal effort.

 ## Installation